 To me, it will never be takoyaki without the tako (octopus) and I’d highly recommend picking out a local mom-and-pop stall with a bit of a queue for your first tasting.
 Beer and takoyaki is a bit of a classic with the Osaka locals so it’s hard to go wrong when you eat where the locals are eating.

 Gyoza is a form of dumpling that may be steamed or fried on one side and then steamed in the same way as the Chinese ‘pot stickers’ that they are based on.
 The most typical filling is pork and spring onion but other varieties are now available in many places.
 They are commonly served at ramen restaurants and anywhere that street or festival food is sold.

 They are made by encasing the filling in a thin round dumpling wrapper then folding and crimping it to seal before cooking.

 Udon noodles are delicious and suited to eating all year round with them served hot in cooler weather and cold in the summertime.
-The Omen restaurants in Kyoto are a noodle restaurant we been back to a few times, the quality is good, prices reasonable and their seasonal menu means you get to try a variety of dishes so there is always something new.
+The Omen restaurants in Kyoto are noodle restaurants we have been back to a few times, the quality is good, prices reasonable and their seasonal menu means you get to try a variety of dishes so there is always something new.

 Tempura is battered and fried fish and vegetables.
 The batter is extremely light and crispy resulting in the produce beneath it retaining its crunch, texture and quality.
 It’s a dish that dates back to the mid-16th century in Japan and is a food style you will find all across Japan today from high-end restaurants to a topping for a bowl of ramen.